Proximity-induced superconductivity and emerging topological phases in altermagnet-based heterostructures: Model and Method

 To microscopically incorporate the superconducting proximity effect, we consider a coupling between the top layer of the SC and the AM as,

 where, \(\mathbf{r}\) denotes the sites in the AM and \(\mathbf{r} + \hat{z}\) denotes the first layer of the SC.
 Here, \(\tilde{t}\) indicates the tunneling amplitude between the AM and SC.

-Since the Hamiltonian in the SC (Eq.\,\eqref{eq:H_SC}) is quadratic in the fermionic degrees of freedom, we integrate it out to obtain an effective action for the AM.
-Following the procedure for computing the self-energy as outlined in~Refs.\cite{Khanna_2014,Bena_2013,Cuevas_1996}, we decouple the AM and SC degrees of freedom and calculate the Green's function \(G(\omega)\) for the altermagnetic layer (a sketch of the derivation is provided in Appendix~\ref{app:self_energy}) as,
+Since the Hamiltonian in the SC (see Eq.\,\eqref{eq:H_SC}) is quadratic in the fermionic degrees of freedom, we integrate it out to obtain an effective action for the AM.
+This allows us to explicitly focus on the altermagnetic layer as the physical subsystem of interest, with the superconducting degrees of freedom participating only through a self-energy term that encodes proximity-induced superconducting correlations in the AM.
+Following the procedure for computing the self-energy as outlined in~Refs.~\cite{Khanna_2014,Bena_2013,Cuevas_1996}, we decouple the AM and SC degrees of freedom and calculate the Green's function \(G(\omega)\) for the altermagnetic layer (a sketch of the derivation is provided in Appendix~\ref{app:self_energy}) as,

 where,

 is the momentum space Hamiltonian corresponding to the AM.
 Also, the self-energy due to the coupling with the SC can be written as